fdemir/mf-kahve/README.md

 ## CI/CD

 CI/CD is done with Github Actions.
 There are 2 workflows.
 The first workflow is triggered when a pull request is created.
 It runs the tests and builds the docker images.
 The second workflow is triggered when a pull request is merged to the master branch.
 It runs the tests, builds the docker images and pushes them to the docker registry.
 It also deploys the application to the kubernetes cluster.

+## Roadmap

+- Integrate the microfrontends with each other
+- Add testing

 ## References